LarryCollinsAka/LegacyLiftAI/README.md

 ## 🌟 Star This Repo!

-If RefactorDocs helped you modernize legacy code or win a hackathon, give it a ⭐!
+If LegacyLiftAI helped you modernize legacy code or win a hackathon, give it a ⭐!

 ---